 The Holy Year of Mercy, was a year-long jubilee during which the Pope emphasized the merciful side of the church and directed us to simplify strict and rigid rules and practices regarding annulments in order to bring us more meaningfully into the Church.

 With over 6 million divorced Catholics in the United States, this represents a searing experience of personal tragedy for these 6 million people.
 Many are wounded further by feeling cut off from the Church when they so desperately need her.

 The Church has new insights into interpersonal relationships which may affect the validity of a marriage which appears by all outward signs to be valid, even by the parties.

 What are the major changes?

-Under the new rules it will be easier for the Seattle Tribunal to accept a marriage case when the wedding took place outside the United States or a person’s former spouse is currently living outside the United States.
+Under the new rules it is be easier for the Seattle Tribunal to accept a marriage case when the wedding took place outside the United States or a person’s former spouse is currently living outside the United States.

 If the tribunal gives an affirmative decision and no one challenges it, both parties can enter a new marriage in the Catholic Church.
 Pope Francis encourages tribunals to make the marriage nullity process accessible to all.
 Some who petition for a declaration of nullity will qualify for the new shorter process introduced by the Holy Father if evidence for the invalidity of the marriage is strong and not disputed.